The Benefits Of Lemon Essential Oil & 10 Ways To Use It Up

 1. As a DIY household cleaner.

-"Lemon is commonly associated with cleaning products due to its powerful anti-oxidative, antimicrobial, and antifungal properties," notes Snyder.
+"Lemon is commonly associated with cleaning products due to its powerful anti-oxidative, antimicrobial,7 and antifungal properties8," notes Snyder.
 To make your own multipurpose cleaning solution, she recommends grabbing an 8-ounce spray bottle (preferably a dark glass bottle, since essential oils can damage plastic over time) and filling it with 1 cup white vinegar, 1 cup distilled water, and 25 drops of lemon essential oil: "Simply spray, let sit for a few minutes, and then wipe down hard surfaces with a microfiber cloth for amazing aromatherapeutic scents that purify your air and disinfect your house."

 2. As an air freshener.